ApologeticAI/AIV-Bible/README.md

 - **Cross-reference links** (stored as HTML anchor tags)
 - **Commentary** (short notes per verse)

+## Credits / Mentions
+- **Apologetic.AI** - Pocket Bible Scholar App for readers at any level to gain an in-depth understanding of scripture.
+- **Strictly.ai** - Providing the source tech & conversational AI to make this translation & commentary feasible.

 ## Directory structure

 Books are stored in `json/` and each chapter is a separate file: